Texas Board Certification

 - Passed a 6-hour written examination.

 You will find that most, although not all, excellent criminal defense attorneys are board certified in general Criminal Law.
 Moreover, most, but again not all, attorneys who have significant experience in representing persons on appeal in criminal cases are certified in Criminal Appellate Law.
 We would strongly suggest that, when hiring an attorney, you give strong consideration as to whether the attorney has been certified as an expert in his or her practice area by the Texas Board of Legal Specialization.

-Clint Broden and Mick Mickelsen are one of a small group of board certified attorneys in both Criminal Appellate Law and general Criminal Law.
-Therefore, whether you need an attorney to represent you at trial or on appeal, you will know that both partners at Broden & Mickelsen are among a small number of specialists in both areas.
+Both partners in the firm are one of a small group of board certified attorneys in both Criminal Appellate Law and general Criminal Law.
+Therefore, whether you need an attorney to represent you at trial or on appeal, you will know that Broden & Mickelsen, LLP is the right firm.